mixmaxhq/csrf-request-tester/README.md

 would happen using https://github.com/mixmaxhq/cors-gate because Firefox does not set the `Origin` header [on same-origin requests](http://stackoverflow.com/a/15514049/495611) and because Firefox does not set the `Origin` header on form POSTs (possibly tracked by https://bugzilla.mozilla.org/show_bug.cgi?id=446344).
+(It's acceptable for Firefox to break because we intend our application to be used from Chrome (and I think that the proposed solution will work in Safari too).)

 It is acceptable for your solution to goals 4 and 5 to allow the POST call made by _Eve's_ backend to succeed too.
 Preventing server-side request forgery is out of scope for this exercise (that can